Robot Setup#

 4 |

-In the Port field, enter the TCP/IP port number used by the robot to communicate |
+In the Port field, enter the TCP/IP port number that the robot will communicate with |

 Note

-match the one configured in the robot program
+The same as configured in the robot program

-not conflict with other services on the network
+Not conflicting with other services on the network

 Warning

-FlexiVision One: port configured in this page
+FlexiVision One: Port configured on this page

-Robot: port configured in the robot program
+Robot: Port configured in the robot program

 If the numbers do not match, the connection will always fail.